dotnet/AspNetCore.Docs/aspnetcore/security/data-protection/implementation/key-encryption-at-rest.md

 no-loc: [Blazor, "Identity", "Let's Encrypt", Razor, SignalR]
 uid: security/data-protection/implementation/key-encryption-at-rest
 ---
-# Key encryption At rest in Windows and Azure using ASP.NET Core
+# Key encryption at rest in Windows and Azure using ASP.NET Core

 The data protection system [employs a discovery mechanism by default](xref:security/data-protection/configuration/default-settings) to determine how cryptographic keys should be encrypted at rest.
 The developer can override the discovery mechanism and manually specify how keys should be encrypted at rest.